Category 4 & Ski Eyewear

-This section features models specifically designed for skiing/snow sports.
-Also featured here are models with Category 4 lenses – these lenses let in less than 8% of light making them suitable for activities like skiing, mountain climbing, high altitude walking and desert trekking: conditions where high glare or intense sunlight is experienced.
-Category 4 lenses are also suitable for eyes that are very sensitive to sunlight.
+This section features models suitable for skiing/snow sports.
+Also featured are Category 4 models with lenses that let in less than 8% of light, making them suitable for activities like skiing, mountain climbing, high altitude hiking and desert trekking: conditions where high glare or intense sunlight is experienced.
+Category 4 lenses are also suitable for eyes that are sensitive to sunlight.
+Free UK delivery on orders of £20 & over.

 At the bottom of this page is more information about Ski Eyewear.